gizmore/lovehacks/README.md

 Lovehack #8 - If you want the world to change, care for your own household first.

 Lovehack #14 – Never read the cover of a book

+Lovehack #15 – Sometimes whistle how you wanna feel, instead of how you currently feel.